dpla/ingest-wikimedia/ROADMAP.md

 ## Structured Data on Commons + Metadata Sync

 A much larger unscropped set of work that is folded into the Wikimedia Workflow document.
 The script exists in the project as `sdc-sync.py`.

-## Miscellanious work

-1. Analytics Dashboard work

-   - Reported by Keila @ SSDN, she was trying to download a CSV of the Analytics data for the hub.
-This is an existing feature of the service that broke at some point in the past but percisely when is unclear.
-   - Th work requested is not adding new functionality, just repair what broke.
-   - This is bug in CSV where we are trying serialize a dict as a string and that type conversion errors out.
-   - This is a medium / big lift and something I need to skill up around (I don't know Ruby or the AD code base at all)